Matsemann/matsemanns-streetview-tools/README.md

 ## Installation

-The tool uses ffmpeg and exiftool under the hood, so they need to be installed on the system and in PATH, or point to them through `FFMPEG_HOME` and `EXIFTOOL_HOME` env variables.
+The tool uses ffmpeg and exiftool under the hood, so they need to be installed on the system and in PATH, or point to them by changing the `.env` file or setting the matching env variables..
-If you want to use the util to create a nadir cap, imagemagick v7 or later needs to be installed as well, can point to it using  `MAGICK_PATH` in env.
+If you want to use the util to create a nadir cap, imagemagick v7 or later needs to be installed as well.

 To install the project and python dependencies, [uv](https://docs.astral.sh/uv/) is used.
 Run `uv sync` to install dependencies.